paxport/whitelister/README.md

 # paxport whitelister
-A simple docker container that runs HAProxy and a cron invoking a shell script that updates HAProxy config
+A simple docker container that runs HAProxy and a shell script that updates HAProxy config periodically

 ## What's in the container?

 * Base Ubunto
 * HA Proxy which is kept up with systemd
-* cron runs a script every minute that pulls down the latest haproxy.cfg from known URL
+* docker runs a script which loops and every minute pulls down the latest haproxy.cfg from known URL
 * If the config from the URL is different from current haproxy config then a soft reload occurs

 ## Pre-requisites